March 22nd, 2010 Siobhan

 Sorry, but I’m hanging on to the originals right now as to try and get a show put together.

-Posted in Fine Art, Prints, art, new work | No Comments » | Viewed 340 Times
+Posted in art, Fine Art, new work, Prints | No Comments » | Viewed

-September 2nd, 2009 Siobhan
+September 2nd, 2009 talkingfox

 I’ve been working on the “Cheesecake makes you Phat” series lately and in my researching about came upon this crackup of a site.
 It’s an analysis of the bizarre works of Art Frahm.
 Don’t know who Art Frahm is?
 Check this link!